 Earth and Space science

-We will be focused on learning about the Sun, Earth and moon and finding out more information about the other planets within our Solar System.
-We will understand that Earth’s rotation on its axis causes regular changes, including night and day.
-We will also learn that the Earth’s surface can change as a result of natural processes such as flooding.
+Students will be learning about the Sun, Earth and Moon and finding out more information about the other planets within our Solar System.
+They will understand that Earth’s rotation on its axis causes regular changes, including night and day.
+They also learn that the Earth’s surface can change as a result of natural processes such as flooding.

-We will learn about heat and the many ways it can be produced as well as temperature gain and loss.
-Secondly, we will learn about forces and how they are exerted.
+Students learn about heat and the many ways it can be produced as well as temperature gain and loss.
+They also learn about forces and how they are exerted.

-Students will understand that a change of state between solid and liquid can be caused by adding or removing heat.
-We will learn that natural and processed materials have a range of physical properties; these properties can influence their use.
+Students learn that a change of state between solid and liquid can be caused by adding or removing heat.
+They also learn that natural and processed materials have a range of physical properties; these properties can influence their use.

-Students will learn that we group living things on the basis of observable features and will identify variations in the features of animals, for example, body covering, ear shapes or number of legs and we can distinguish them from nonliving things.
-Students will identify that different organisms have different life cycles and depend on each other and the environment to survive.
+Students learn that we group living things on the basis of observable features and identify variations in the features of animals, so that we can distinguish them from nonliving things.
+Students identify that different organisms have different life cycles and depend on each other and the environment to survive.

 Seniors - Year 5 and 6

-Students will learn about the various forms of energy and how it can come from a variety of sources.
-Students will understand that energy can be used to generate electricity; electric circuits enable this energy to be transferred to another place and then to be transformed into another form of energy.
-Students will also discover more about light and how it can form shadows, be absorbed, reflected and refracted.
+Students learn about the various forms of energy and how it can come from a variety of sources.
+Students understand that energy can be used to generate electricity.
+Students also discover more about light and how it can form shadows, be absorbed, reflected and refracted.

-Students will look at how the states of solids, liquids and gases differ.
-We will also look at how we can classify or categorise each state of matter based upon their observable properties.
-Students will look at how changes to materials can be reversible, including melting, freezing, evaporating, or irreversible, including burning and rusting.
+Students learn how the states of solids, liquids and gases differ.
+They also look at how scientists classify or categorise each state of matter based upon their observable properties.
+Students look at how changes to materials can be reversible or irreversible.

-Students will learn that living things have structural features and adaptations that help them to survive in their environment.
-We will discover that the physical conditions of the environment will affect the growth and survival of living things in the area.
+Students learn that living things have structural features and adaptations that help them to survive in their environment. dThey discover that the physical conditions of the environment will affect the growth and survival of living things in the area.

 Earth and space sciences

-Students will understand that the Earth is part of a system of planets orbiting around a star which we know as the Sun.
-We will also look at how Sudden geological changes or extreme weather conditions can affect Earth’s surface.
+Students learn that the Earth is part of a system of planets orbiting around a star which we know as the Sun.
+They also look at how sudden geological changes or extreme weather conditions can affect Earth’s surface.